“From birth, man carries the weight of gravity on his shoulders. He is bolted to earth. But man has only to sink beneath the surface and he is free.”

 With that comforting yarn fresh in our minds, we rolled into the water and started our descent.
 This time I had no problem diving, and I began to focus more on my positioning, trying to keep my body in a trim, horizontal line.
 This sight had a medium current that made for an easy drift dive.
 We really didn’t have to do much work as the water pulled us along the reef at a perfect speed.
 This allowed us to focus on looking for wildlife, and we ended up seeing a whitetip reef shark almost immediately.
 That would have been exciting enough for me, but as luck would have it, we were in for an even cooler sighting.

 Just as we were about to turn the dive, we came across a broadclub cuttlefish!
-This was my first sighting of a wild cephalopod, and I was basically losing my cool over it.
+This was my first encounter with a wild cephalopod, and I was basically losing my cool over it.
 I tried to take a video of it, but I was way too excited to get any good footage at all, so Shannon took my camera and filmed while I just watched the cuttlefish in fascination.
 Cuttlefish are closely related to octopus, and have similar camouflaging abilities.
 This particular cuttlefish was completely relaxed and apathetic to our presence, so we got to watch it hovering as its skin pulsed different colors for a good minute before it swam away.

-After the cuttlefish swam away, we resurfaced and got back on the boat where we had lunch on our way back to Labuan Bajo.
+After the cuttlefish swam away, we resurfaced and got back on the boat, where we had lunch on our way back to Labuan Bajo.
 Then it was more videos and quizzes for the rest of the day.
 At the end of the day, we took the written exam for the PADI course and passed.
 That meant that the following day’s dives were the only thing standing between us and being certified open water divers.
 There were also a couple more skills we still had to perform.

 Any vestige of my nervousness had vanished by day three of the course.
 I obviously loved diving, so I didn’t have to worry about that anymore, and with the written exam out of the way, I was just eager to get back in the water.
 There were only two other divers on the boat with us that morning, another open water student and her instructor.
 This left us with tons of space to spread out, and a more relaxed vibe.
 Our first dive of the morning was at a site called Sabolaon.
 Here we saw a scrawled filefish, some golden spadefish, and a transparent anemone shrimp.
 The latter was incredibly tiny, and we had to get close to a large sea fan to observe it.
 As we left the shrimp, I looked down and saw another cuttlefish, this one so well camouflaged that it looked as if it were part of the reef.
 Our presence startled it, and it’s body changed color and shape before our eyes as it swam away from us.
 Shannon once again caught it on film.
 Other notable sightings on this dive included a gargantuan anemone with clownfish darting in and out of it, and a graceful hawksbill sea turtle.